Christopher Rufo: Hoax reward offered

-In September 2024, during an incident related to the Springfield, Ohio, cat-eating hoax, Rufo alleged that African migrants were eating cats in Dayton, Ohio, based on an August 2023 video of skinned animals being grilled, which drew social media responses that the skinned animals resembled chickens.
+In September 2024, during an incident related to the Springfield, Ohio, cat-eating hoax, Rufo alleged that Haitian migrants were eating cats in Dayton, Ohio, based on an August 2023 video of skinned animals being grilled, which drew social media responses that the skinned animals resembled chickens.
 Dayton police responded that "there is no evidence to even remotely suggest that any group, including our immigrant community, is engaged in eating pets", while the Dayton mayor reported "absolutely zero reports of this type of activity".
 Rufo has offered a $5,000 reward for proof supporting the unsubstantiated allegation.

 Personal life

-Rufo is married to Suphatra "Kip" Paravichai, a Thai American who entered the United States illegally.
+Rufo is married to Suphatra "Kip" Paravichai, a Thai American.
 She was once a computer programmer at Amazon Web Services.
 As of 2021, they live in Gig Harbor, Washington, with their three sons.
 He is Catholic.